viur-framework/viur-docs/source/config.rst

 ---------------------------
 If set, ViUR will emit a X-Frame-Options header.

-Use securityheaders.setPublicKeyPins to set this property
+Use securityheaders.setXFrameOptions to set this property.

 viur.security.xXssProtection
 ----------------------------